The flavor of steamed fish prepared with live fish is out of this world.

 Steamed fish with ginger paste 姜蓉蒸鱼

 The locals like steamed fish with ginger paste, as ginger can remove any unpleasant smell of the fish.
 Ginger is the primary ingredient in this recipe.
-You may encounter some other steam with ginger paste recipe are yellow instead of greenish.
+You may encounter some other steam with ginger paste recipes that are yellow instead of greenish.
 The green color of the ginger paste is because of the inclusion of spring onions and green bird’s eye chili.
-You can omit the spring onions to obtain the classic yellow color, and relies on the spring onions as topping for the flavor.
-The similar ginger paste from China and Hong Kong do not include chili.
-People who stay in South-East Asia like to add bird’s eye chili into a vast variety of dishes, including steamed fish.
+You can omit the spring onions to obtain the classic yellow color and rely on the spring onions topping for the flavor.
+The similar ginger paste from China and Hong Kong does not include chili.
+People who stay in South-East Asia like to add bird’s eye chili into a wide variety of dishes, including steamed fish.

 Steamed fish served with light soy sauce is synonymous with Hong Kong style steamed fish.
-The sauce is more than soy sauce alone.
-It is a combination of soy sauce, spring onions, ginger, sesame oil, and shallots.
-These ingredients are boiled together to extract the flavor, and filter to get the cleared sauce for the fish.
-You can access to the recipe in my article “34 Easy Malaysian Chinese Recipes And Sauces“.
+However, the sauce is more than a simple soy sauce mixture.
+It combines soy sauce, spring onions, ginger, sesame oil, and shallots.
+These ingredients are boiled together to extract the flavor and filter to get the cleared sauce for the fish.
+You can access the recipe for my halibut pan-seared fish here.
+Although it is not steamed, the sauce is the same for any Cantonese steamed fish.

 Steamed fish Teochew style 潮州蒸鱼

-The characteristic of steamed fish Teochew style is the inclusion of tomatoes and Chinese salted mustard vegetables 咸菜.
+The uniqueness of the steamed fish Teochew style is the use of tomatoes and Chinese salted mustard vegetables 咸菜.
 Some recipes also include sour plum and Chinese dry mushroom into the recipe.
-The ingredients are all cook together (as in the ginger sauce in this recipe) and pour onto the fish.
-The taste is very different from the other methods due to the use of a different set of ingredients.
+The ingredients are all cooked together (as in the ginger sauce in this recipe) and poured onto the fish.
+The taste is very different from the other methods due to using a different set of ingredients.

 Steamed fish with spicy soybean sauce 酱蒸鱼

 Finally, we have steamed fish with spicy soybean sauce.
-You can imagine the flavor stand apart from the other fish sauces, as a result of using leek pickles 酸荞头, chili paste, plum sauce, fermented soybean 豆酱 and Sichuan peppercorn.
-My first cookbook which is scheduled to complete in next year will include the recipe for steamed fish with fermented soy bean and Teochew style.
+You can imagine the flavor standing apart from the other fish sauces, as a result of using leek pickles 酸荞头, chili paste, plum sauce, fermented soybean 豆酱, and Sichuan peppercorn.
+My first cookbook, which is scheduled to complete next year, will include the recipe for steamed fish with fermented soybean and Teochew style.

 Four simple steamed fish tips that guarantee results

-We all know that fish contain an abundance of omega-3, which is heart protective and reducing our bad cholesterol.
+We all know that fish contain an abundance of omega-3, which is heart-protective and reduces our bad cholesterol.
 However, high heat such as frying and canning can destroy omega-3 and other vitamins.
-Steaming is one of the best ways to preserve all the nutrition as steam is always at 100°C, no matter how long and how high the heat you use to heat up the water.
+Steaming is one of the best ways to preserve all the nutrition as steam is always at 100°C, no matter how long and how high you heat the water.

 Four simple tips to confirm you have chosen the freshest fish

 As I said, we only seasoned the steamed fish lightly to let the flavor of the fish stands out.
-Therefore, the freshness of the fish is the single most important point to the success of this dish.
-There are a few tips you can use to get the freshest fish from the market without fail.
+Therefore, the freshness of the fish is the single most crucial point to the success of this dish.
+You can use a few tips to get the freshest fish from the market without fail.
 Here are the tips:

 KP Kwan